 The reviewers’ comments are fed back (verbatim but unattributed) to all candidates after the shortlisting process.
 Candidates whose proposals are shortlisted will have the opportunity to provide written comment on their reviewers’ feedback prior to the interview.

 Shortlisted candidates will normally be notified four weeks before the interview date.
-Interviews will take place in late July 2018 and will be conducted at MRC Head Office in London.
+Interviews will take place in September 2019 and will be conducted at MRC Head Office in London.
 ARL candidates and UK partners should therefore provisionally set aside this time.
-It is the responsibility of candidates to ensure that they have the necessary visa to attend the interview.
+It is the responsibility of candidates to ensure that they have the necessary visa to attend for the interview.
 Reasonable travel costs (economy class) and accommodation costs will be met by the MRC.

 Applicants are asked to note that there will be specific reporting requirements to monitor the progress of the ARL awards.
 One of the key facets of the scheme is the continued engagement with the funders.
 Further details will be provided following award.